fismatth/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Creating binary image using color and gradient thresholds

-In "./find_lane_lines.py", function get_potential_lane_pixels(), I'm first converting the image to HLS color space.
+In [find_lane_lines.py]("./find_lane_lines.py"), function get_potential_lane_pixels(), I'm first converting the image to HLS color space.
 Then I apply color and gradient thresholds to the L and S channel and combine the resulting four binary images.
 For the test image, this is the result:

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image4]

 #### 3. Perspective transform

-To perform the perspective transform of an image, I use the PerspectiveWarper class in "./perspective_transform.py".
+To perform the perspective transform of an image, I use the PerspectiveWarper class in [perspective_transform.py]("./perspective_transform.py").
-The source and destination points are defined in "./constants.py":
+The source and destination points are defined in [constants.py]("./constants.py"):

 ```python
 # scaling factor for #pixels in y direction